iobroker-community-adapters/ioBroker.envertech-pv/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
--   (mcm1957) Adapter supports multiple pages returned from evertech naw.
+-   (mcm1957) Adapter supports multiple pages returned from evertech now.
 This will allow more than 20 inverters per station.
 -   (mcm1957) Adapter requires js-controller >= 5 now.
 -   (mcm1957) Dependencies have been updated.